timbrownls20/goodreads-explorer/parser-ts/README.md

 - **cheerio** - HTML parsing
 - **class-validator** - Data validation
 - **class-transformer** - Object transformation
-- **commander** - CLI framework
 - **winston** - Logging

 ## Migration from Python Parser

-This TypeScript parser is 100% compatible with the Python version:
+This TypeScript parser provides similar functionality to the Python version with some improvements:

-- ✅ Same JSON output format
-- ✅ Same CSV structure
-- ✅ Same CLI commands
-- ✅ Same data models
+- ✅ Individual book files for better data organization
-- ✅ Same validation rules
+- ✅ Same data models and validation rules

-You can use JSON files from either parser interchangeably.
+- ✅ Similar CLI interface
+- ⚠️ No single-file or CSV export (use per-book JSON files instead)

+The per-book JSON format is similar to the Python parser's output, making data migration straightforward.

 ## Known Limitations